Digests

 and 42 with dementia, the ability to

-carry out activities for daily living
+carry out activities for daily

-was significantly worse among patients
+living was significantly worse among

-with dementia, but was similar for MCI
+patients with dementia, but was

-and normal individuals.
+similar for MCI and normal

-performances on the Mini-Mental State
+Similarly, performances on the

-Examination and the Dementia Rating
+the Dementia Rating Scale were

-Scale were significantly impaired among
+significantly impaired among

 dementia patients, but differed only